youngd24/LabInstall/README.md

 ## UbiquitiEdgeRouter-X

--[Renumbering Rules](https://help.ubnt.com/hc/en-us/articles/205232890-EdgeRouter-Reordering-Firewall-and-NAT-Rules) - Sometimes it's necessary to renumber ER-X rules to move them up or down in the order, this works.
+- [Renumbering Rules](https://help.ubnt.com/hc/en-us/articles/205232890-EdgeRouter-Reordering-Firewall-and-NAT-Rules) - Sometimes it's necessary to renumber ER-X rules to move them up or down in the order, this works.

 ## UbiquitiUniFiController